 Procrastination & Self-Confidence

 Another common source of anxiety-fueled procrastination is a lack of self-confidence and fear of failure or rejection.
 If you’re focused on whether or not others will like your work instead of the work itself, you may find it difficult to get started or maintain focus while working on tasks.
+Self-doubt can be paralyzing, leading to cycles of avoidance that reinforce negative beliefs about your abilities.
 Some questions to explore include:

 -